-Taiwan announces new passport design, voted on by public
+Bubble tea and braised pork: Contest invites Taiwanese to vote on creative passport designs

 courtesy New Power Party

-Works submitted for the International Standards category had to comply with the relevant regulations of the International Civil Aviation Organization (ICAO) for passport covers, whereas applications under the Creative category didn't.
+Works submitted for the International Standards Category had to comply with the relevant regulations of the International Civil Aviation Organization (ICAO) for passport covers, whereas applications under the Creative Category didn't.

-The winning design (under the International Standards category) features a green cover with motifs of the shape of the island, plum blossoms (Taiwan's official flower) and native animals like the Formosan black bear.
+The winning design (under the International Standards Category) features a green cover with motifs of the shape of the island, plum blossoms (Taiwan's official flower) and native animals like the Formosan black bear.

-The first runner-up is a minimalist design with a butterfly bearing wings in the shape of Taiwan.
-The second runner-up, named "The Diverse Land," also played on the shape of the island by using dots in various colors.
+The first runner-up was a minimalist design with a butterfly bearing wings in the shape of Taiwan.
+The second runner-up, named "The Diverse Land," also played on the shape of the island using dots in various colors.

-Do you prefer a passport cover with braised pork rice or a bubble tea hat wearing magpie?
+In the Creative Category, motifs included braised pork rice and a magpie in a bubble tea hat.

 courtesy New Power Party

-Meanwhile, the winners of the Creative category were more, well, creative, with plenty of representations of the island's favorite beverage, bubble tea.
+Meanwhile, the entries in the Creative Category were more, well, creative, with plenty of representations of the island's favorite beverage, bubble tea.

+But in the end, the winning design was a minimalist cover with plum blossoms.

 The winners were announced on September 1, but there will be a formal award ceremony on September 3.